Available in VPC

 kind: Pod

-Specify PersistentVolumeClaim which is a volume request to mount the volume to use.volumes.persistentVolumeClaim.claimName: enter a name for the PersistentVolumeClaim to specify.
+Specify a PersistentVolumeClaim to mount the volume to be used.volumes.persistentVolumeClaim.claimName: Enter the name of the PersistentVolumeClaim to use.

-In the case of NAS volumes with return protection, PersistentVolumeClaim is deleted, but the actual volume is maintained.
+For NAS volumes with return protection enabled, the PersistentVolumeClaim is deleted, but the actual volume is retained.

-You can delete the actual NAS volume on the NAS console.
+You can delete the actual NAS volume from the NAS console.

-NAVER Cloud Platform's NAS volume provides the resizing feature for the already created volumes.
+NAVER Cloud Platform's NAS volumes support resizing for existing volumes.

-To resize an NAS volume, follow these steps: The example below uses an NAS volume of 500 GB in size.
+To resize a NAS volume: The example below uses a 500 GB NAS volume.

-- Use the following yaml code to create a new block storage volume of 500 GB.
+- Use the following YAML to request creation of a new 500 GB NAS volume:

 apiVersion: v1